 In a pending case (IURC Cause No. 44418), Duke Energy is seeking approval of additional pollution control equipment at its Gibson, Cayuga and Edwardsport generating stations, focusing on reductions of particulate matter and mercury emissions in order to comply with the U.S. Environmental Protection Agency's (EPA's) Utility Mercury and Air Toxics Standard (MATS) rule.

 The utility estimates total capital costs for Phase 3 at $113 million (not including financing).
 Its key filings include:

-The Indiana Office of Utility Consumer Counselor (OUCC) will review Duke Energy's request and file testimony on a future date to be determined.
+The Indiana Office of Utility Consumer Counselor (OUCC) filed testimony on February 14, 2014:

 To review all public filings in these cases, please visit the IURC's electronic document system and enter the appropriate docket number.

 This page will be updated based on future developments.